mastrojs/mastrojs.github.io/data/index.md

 ```

 <a class="button" href="https://github.com/mastrojs/mastro/">Star Mastro on GitHub</a>
-<a class="button -secondary" href="/guide/server-side-components/">Jump into the guide</a>
+<a class="button -secondary" href="/guide/server-side-components/">Guide: Mastro</a>
+<a class="button -minimal" href="https://jsr.io/@mastrojs/mastro/doc">API docs</a>

 ## Learn to work with the fabric of the web

-While there are [API docs](https://jsr.io/@mastrojs/mastro/doc), one of the best ways to learn Mastro is with the guide.

 Start with the fundamentals: HTML and CSS.
-Or skip ahead to building a static blog.
-Finally, the guide explores two ways to implement a to-do list app: once with plain JavaScript, then reactively.
+Then build a static blog.
+Finally, explore two ways of implementing a to-do list app: once with plain JavaScript, then reactively.

+While the guide uses Mastro, the patterns discussed are universal to web development.

 <a class="button" href="/guide/">Follow the free course</a>